hashicorp/swingset/README.md

       },
       logos: {
         type: 'array',
+        description:
-        description: 'company logos to be displayed and show how cool your product is',
+          'company logos to be displayed and show how cool your product is',
         control: { type: 'json' },
-        properties: [{
+        properties: [
+          {
             type: 'string',
+            description:
-          description: 'a string specifying a known company slug for which the logo will be displayed' }, {
+              'a string specifying a known company slug for which the logo will be displayed', },
+          {
             type: 'object',
+            description:
-          description: 'if its not a known company, a custom object containing the necessary info to render',
+              'if its not a known company, a custom object containing the necessary info to render',
             properties: {
               name: {
                 type: 'string',
-              description: 'the company name'
+                description: 'the company name',
               },
               logo: {
                 type: 'string',
-              description: 'url of the company logo to be displayed' }
+                description: 'url of the company logo to be displayed', },
-          }
-        }]
-      }
-    }
-  }
+            },
+          },
+        ],
+      },
+    },
+  },
 }
 ```